elenabakhtina/dsp/05a-python.md

 {4}
 my_set ^ my_set1 # elements that are in either my_set or my_set1 but not in both
 {0, 1, 2, 3}
+Similar to lists new elements can be added to sets, but they have to be immutable.
+Lists cannot be added to sets.
 ---

 ### Q3.
 Lambda Function